EarthObservation/RVT_py/docs/examples.rst

 Example notebooks
 =================

-This section contains example code in two Jupyter Notebooks for using the ``rvt.vis`` and ``rvt.default`` modules.
+This section contains example code for using the ``rvt.vis`` and ``rvt.default`` modules in two Jupyter Notebooks.

-Both notebooks are available in the `examples folder <https://github.com/EarthObservation/RVT_py/tree/master/examples>`_ in the RVT_py repository.
+Both notebooks are available in the `examples folder <https://github.com/EarthObservation/RVT_py/tree/master/examples>`_ in the repository.

 ----